There are two critical components when considering how to choose an LTC plan:

 - If you need care, who will provide it?

 - For the person providing the care, are they going to be paid?
 By whom?

-- A recent study on family-member caregivers found that half lost close to 1/3 of their income due to the demands of providing care.
+- A recent study1 on family-member caregivers found that approximately 1/3 of caregivers provide 30 hours – or more- of care per week.
+Half of those who do so estimate that they lost around close to 1/3 of their income due to the demands of providing care.
 On the other hand, 55% of care recipients had to leave their job because of a long term care event.